oitzujoey/duck-lisp/language.md

   list)
 ```

-Macros, like functions, can also be variadic.
+Macros, like functions, can be variadic.

 ```lisp
 (defmacro to (variable function &rest args)